andrelandgraf/andrelandgraf/contents/articles/2023-07-01_why_you_shouldnt_use_useactiondata.md

 - The form and `action` are in the same route module.
 - The form is not reused across different routes.
-- Accept that the action data persists on the page until a new submission has executed.
+- Accept that the action data persists on the page until a new submission has been executed.

 ## Better alternative: session cookies

 Luckily, Remix provides alternative ways to communicate session feedback to the client.
-I am a big fan of using a session cookie in combination with loader data!
+I am a big fan of using a session cookie with loader data!

 The [`flash` function](https://remix.run/docs/en/v1/utils/sessions#sessionflashkey-value) allows us to write something to the session cookie for one read only.

-We can write to the cookie in our `action` function using `flash`, **redirect** the user to any route, and in the following loader revalidation immediately read from the cookie in a `loader` function and return the session state from there.
+We can write to the cookie in our `action` function using `flash`, **redirect** the user to any route, and in the following loader revalidation, immediately read from the cookie in a `loader` function and return the session state from there.

 When using session cookies, we can redirect in our `action` function and return the session state as part of our loader data: win, win.